MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-builder/export-microsoft-excel-report-builder.md

 -   To determine where the subtotals are placed in the rendered report, the rendering extension examines the first instance of a dynamic member.
 If a peer static member appears immediately above it, the dynamic member is assumed to be the subtotals.
 Outlines are set to indicate that this is summary data.
 If there are no static siblings of a dynamic member, the first instance of the instance is the subtotal.

--   Due to an Excel limitation, outlines can be nested up to 7 levels only.
+-   Due to an Excel limitation, outlines can be nested up to seven levels only.

 ### Document map
  If any document map labels exist in the report, a document map is rendered.
 The document map is rendered as an Excel cover worksheet inserted at the first tab position in the workbook.
 The worksheet is named **Document map**.